oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/CIS_Db_Compliance_Associate_Target_Image_11-1.png " ")

-11. The list of targets chosen will show up in the target association page as shown below, Select **emrep.us.oracle.com** target to check the compliance security posture.
+11. The list of targets chosen will show up on the target association page as shown below, Select **emrep.us.oracle.com** target to check the compliance security posture.

   ![](images/CIS_Db_Compliance_Select_Target_Image_13-1.png " ")

-12. The list of targets chosen will show up in the target association page as shown below.
+12. The list of targets chosen will show up on the target association page as shown below.

   ![](images/CIS_Db_Compliance_Add_Target_Image_14-1.png " ")

-13. Click OK and a pop-up window shows to confirm association.
-Click **Yes** to save the association which initiates compliance check on this target by executing all the compliance rules associated with this compliance standard.
+13. Click OK and a pop-up window shows to confirm an association.
+Click **Yes** to save the association which initiates a compliance check on this target by executing all the compliance rules associated with this compliance standard.

   ![](images/CIS_Db_Compliance_Confirm_Target_Image_15-1.png " ")

-  Pop-up window shows process status, Click **OK**.
+  The pop-up window shows process status, Click **OK**

   ![](images/CIS_Db_Compliance_Confirm_Target_Image_16-0.png " ")

-14. To check if the compliance check is complete, click the target number in ‘Association Count’ column.
+14. To check if the compliance check is complete, click the target number in the ‘Association Count’ column.

   ![](images/CIS_Db_Compliance_Confirm_Target_Image_17-1.png " ")

-15. If the Evaluation status indicates **Enabled** and Transfer Status indicates **Successfully Done**, it means compliance check is complete, Click **Cancel** button.
+15. If the Evaluation status indicates **Enabled** and Transfer Status indicates **Successfully Done**, it means the compliance check is complete, Click the **Cancel** button.

   ![](images/CIS_Db_Compliance_Confirm_Target_Image_18-1.png " ")

-16. Go to **Compliance Dashboard** page to check the CIS compliance posture.
+16. Go to the **Compliance Dashboard** page to check the CIS compliance posture.

   ![](images/CIS_Db_Compliance_Dashboard_Image_20-1.png " ")

-  Under Compliance Summary panel at the bottom below page,
+  Under the Compliance Summary panel at the bottom below page:

-    - Explore various tabs to get an understanding of Frameworks, Standards and Targets level compliance
+    - Explore various tabs to get an understanding of Frameworks, Standards, and target-level compliance
-    - For any given standard, if there are Critical, Warning or Minor Warnings
+    - For any given standard, if there are Critical, Warning, or Minor Warnings
-    - click on the violation number to see more details of the violationS by clicking numbers below each column names
+    - Click on the violation number to see more details of the violationS by clicking the numbers below each column's names

-17. By Clicking on Critical column number, you will see details like each violation, last evaluation date.
+17. By Clicking on the Critical column number, you will see details like each violation, and the last evaluation date.

   ![](images/CIS_Db_Compliance_Dashb_Image_22-1.png " ")